EnterpriseDB/barman/doc/manual/00-head.en.md

 > **IMPORTANT:** \newline
 > This manual assumes that you are familiar with theoretical disaster
 > recovery concepts, and that you have a grasp of PostgreSQL fundamentals in
 > terms of physical backup and disaster recovery.
+See section _"Before you start"_ below for details.